 Red phosphorus, the primary pyrotechnic ingredient, constitutes 18 percent of the marine marker weight.
 Toxicological studies of red phosphorus revealed an aquatic toxicity in the range of 10- 100 milligrams per liter (10-100 ppm) for fish, Daphnia (a small aquatic crustacean), and algae (European Flame Retardants Association, 2002).
 Red phosphorus slowly degrades by chemical reactions to phosphine and phosphorus acids.
 Phosphine is very reactive and usually undergoes rapid oxidation.
-The final products, phosphates, are harmless (California Environmental Protection Agency, 2003).
-A study by the U.S. Department of the Air Force (1997) found that, in salt water, the degradation products of flares that do not function properly include magnesium and barium.
+The final products, phosphates, are harmless (Salocks & Kaley, 2003).
+A study by the U.S. Air Force (1997) found that, in salt water, the degradation products of flares that do not function properly include magnesium and barium.